Zymbit-Docs/docs/content/getting-started/zymkey4/quickstart/index.md

 The default I2C address for ZYMKEY4 is 0x30.
 If this conflicts with another device in your system, you can reconfigure the ZYMKEY4 to use another address of your choice.
 {{< /resource_link >}}

-{{< callout notice >}}
-The default mode for the cpu scaling governor is ondemand.
-There have been some issues with the interaction between the zymkey and the I2C bus, when the governor is set to ondemand.
-We highly recommend to switching the governor to performance to get the most out of the zymkey.

-{{< resource_link "reference/cpu-scaling/" >}}
-How to set cpu governor to performance.
-{{< /resource_link >}}

-{{< /callout >}}

 ## Install the client software

 Login to your host device and follow these steps to install the ZYMKEY4's client software.

-{{< callout notice >}}
-As of March 2023, Raspberry PI OS 32-bit images install the 64-bit kernel along with the 32-bit root filesystem.
-This does not allow our installation script to work.
-In order to properly install on an 32-bit system, edit `/boot/config.txt` and add the following line to the bottom of the file, then reboot.

-`arm_64bit=0`

-You can check whether your root filesystem is 32-bit or 64-bit with `dpkg --print-architecture`.
-It will return arm64 for 64-bit filesystems or armhf for 32-bit filesystems.

-{{< /callout >}}

 The ZYMKEY4 will require a number of packages to be installed from the Raspbian and Zymbit `apt` repositories.
 The following setup script will be install a number of files and software packages on your system, including: